nikhildeshmukh170/nikhildeshmukh170/README.md

 ### 🚀 About Me:

 - 🔭 Currently crafting **Edu-Stream Management**, an all-in-one e-learning platform that redefines the learning experience using AI-driven recommendations.
+- 🌱 Currently working on **BirdRaksh**, a project focused on bird species prediction using image processing.
 - 🌱 Constantly leveling up with **Next.js**, **Cloud Computing**, and advanced **ML algorithms**.
 - 👯 Looking to collaborate on projects that blend creativity with cutting-edge tech like **AI**, **Web Development**, and **Data Science**.
 - 🎯 Focused on building products that solve real-world problems and enhance the user experience.